King's Medical & Dental Hardship Fund 2019-20

 The fund is only available to current undergraduate and postgraduate students, who are enrolled and in attendance on a medical or dental programme.

-Have taken up your full entitlement to student loans for tuition fees and living costs
+Have taken up your full entitlement to student loans/NHS Bursary for tuition fees and living costs (if applicable)

 If you are not taking a student loan for religious reasons you should be aware that the assessment of your application will reflect the amount of funding that you would have received if you had accepted the loan.
 In order to determine the level of support you would have received you will need to be means-tested by Student Finance.
 You will also need to complete this Declaration Form and ensure you have made other arrangements to fund your studies.